1 person favorited this theater

-The Virginia was Atlantic City’s premiere theater that showed roadshow features.
-The theater was had 70mm and steophonic eqipment.
-The theater closed in 1973 when the government purchased the block for future casino development.
-The theater sat empty until the middle 80’s.
-The last features that played there were “The Sound Of Music” re-release in 70mm which opened June 27, 1973, followed by “Cabaret” re-release and the last feature to play was “A Touch Of Class” with Glenda Jackson and George Segal.
-They were scheduled to get the re-release of “Mary Poppins” on Aug 15, 1973, but didn’t do to the great success of “A Touch Of Class”.
+Located on the Boardwalk and Virginia Avenue.
+The Virginia Theatre was opened in 1916.
+It was operated by Warner Bros.
+Circuit Management Corp. in 1941.
+It was later Atlantic City’s premiere theatre that showed roadshow features.
+The theatre had 70mm and stereophonic sound equipment.
+The theatre closed at the end of 1973 when the Government purchased the block for future casino development.
+The theatre sat empty until it was demolished around 1980.
+The last features that played there were “The Sound Of Music” re-release in 70mm which opened June 27, 1973, followed by “Cabaret” re-release and the last feature to play was “A Touch Of Class” with Glenda Jackson and George Segal in 1973.
+They were scheduled to get the re-release of “Mary Poppins” on August 15, 1973, but didn’t, due to the great success of “A Touch Of Class”.

 A few of the other features that I remember playing there were, “It’s A Mad Mad Mad Mad World”, “The Carpetbaggers”, “Gone With The Wind”, “Sweet Charity”, “Krakatoa East of Java”, “Hello Dolly” (non-roadshow engagement that opened June 24, 1970), and “Fiddler On The Roof”, which was done as a reserved performance format instead of roadshow engagement.